Harap Alb: The Bald Man

 The next leg of the journey takes the prince into a deep forest inhabited by the evil Bald Man (Spânul), who will enslave him by trickery.
-The prince twice rebuffs the Bald Man's offer of services, (Note: Remembering his father's warning.) but the third time, has lost his way and decides to accept.
-By deception the creature tricks the prince into the bottom of a well, and would only let him out by submitting to his condition (Note: Which had to be sworn by the edge of his broadsword (paloș).) that the two must now exchange roles.
+The prince twice rebuffs the Bald Man's offer of services, (Note: Remembering his father's warning.) but the third time, after losing his way, decides to accept.
+By deception, the creature tricks the prince into the bottom of a well, and would only let him out by submitting to his condition (Note: Which had to be sworn by the edge of his broadsword (paloș).) that the two must now exchange roles.
 So at the palace, the Bald Man is introduced as the king's son, while the young prince follows as his servant named "Harap Alb".
-The Green Emperor welcomes them unsuspectingly, but the Emperor's daughter catches the master striking his servant and reproaches him; she begins to wonder which one is truly noble and which one is base between the two of them.
+The Green Emperor welcomes them unsuspectingly, but the Emperor's daughter catches the master striking his servant and reproaches him; she begins to wonder which one out of the two is truly noble and which one is base.